CT PERIPHERAL ANGIO

 Benefits of Taking the Test

-- Minimally Invasive: It is much less invasive than traditional catheter angiography, which requires inserting a catheter directly into an artery.
+- Minimally Invasive: It is much faster and less invasive than traditional catheter angiography, which requires inserting a catheter directly into an artery.

 Illnesses Diagnosed with CT Peripheral Angiography

-This powerful diagnostic tool is instrumental in identifying and characterizing a range of vascular conditions.
+This powerful diagnostic tool is key to identifying a range of vascular conditions, including:

 Preparing for test